What Do the Letters on a German License Plate Mean? The Complete Anatomy

 3. The Registration Seals & TÜV Stickers

 Right after the city code, you will find two circular seals stacked on top of each other.
-When I worked at the Berlin DMV, applying the official registration seal was the final, crucial step before handing the plates over to the driver.
+Applying the official registration seal is the final, crucial step before handing the plates over to the driver.

-Top Sticker (TÜV / HU): This is the safety and emissions inspection sticker (Hauptuntersuchung).
-The color of this sticker changes depending on the year the inspection expires, making it easy for police to see if a car is out of date from a distance.
-The black mark around the edge indicates the exact month of expiration.
+- Top Sticker (TÜV / HU): This is the safety and emissions inspection sticker (Hauptuntersuchung).
+According to the [Link: German Federal Motor Transport Authority (Kraftfahrt-Bundesamt)], vehicles must pass strict roadworthiness tests to receive this seal.
+The color changes depending on the year the inspection expires, and the black mark around the edge indicates the exact expiration month.

-Bottom Sticker (Zulassungsplakette): This is the official state registration seal.
-It features the coat of arms of the German state (Bundesland) where the car is registered, along with the name of the specific district.
-These are designed to be tamper-proof and will destroy themselves if someone tries to peel them off.
+- Bottom Sticker (Zulassungsplakette): This is the official state registration seal.
+It features the coat of arms of the German state (Bundesland) where the car is registered.
+These are designed to be tamper-proof and will destroy themselves if peeled.

 4. The Alphanumeric ID and FE-Schrift Font

 After the stickers comes a random combination of one or two letters followed by one to four numbers.
-While owners can pay a small fee for a custom combination (Wunschkennzeichen), the font itself is strictly regulated.
+While owners can pay a fee for a custom combination (Wunschkennzeichen), the manufacturing standard is strictly regulated.

 Frequently Asked Questions About German Plates